2020 NCFR Code of Conduct

 - Socioeconomic status, residential status, social class, employment, and national service

-- We expect all participants to abide by this Code of Conduct in all venues during conference sessions, meetings, ancillary events, official and unofficial social gatherings, as well as online forums and on social media.
+- We expect all participants to abide by this Code of Conduct in all venues during event sessions, poster sessions, meetings, ancillary events, official and unofficial social gatherings, as well as virtual forums, virtual events, and on social media.

 - Exercise consideration in your speech and actions.

 - Maintain civil and respectful dialogue and discussion.